 Heart Valve Summit Video #7: “Are All Patients Candidates For Robotic Mitral Valve Repair?”
-Asks EvanPosted on November 22nd, 2011 under Mitral Valve Repair, Surgeons & Clinics.
+Asks EvanPosted by Adam Pick on November 22nd, 2011

 A few days before the Heart Valve Summit, Evan sent me a great question that reads, “Adam – Specific to mitral valve repair with a robot… Are all patients candidates for this surgical technique?”

-To provide Evan an expert opinion, I discussed this topic with Dr. Harold Roberts, MD, an experienced heart valve surgeon from Holy Cross Hospital in Fort Lauderdale, Florida.
+To provide Evan an expert opinion, I discussed this topic with Dr. Harold Roberts, MD, an experienced heart valve surgeon from Aventura Hospital in Florida.
 Here are the highlights from our discussion.
 (A transcript of this interview is provided below for those patients and caregivers in our community who are hearing impaired.)

 Thanks to Evan for his great question and a special thanks to Dr. Harold Roberts for sharing his clinical expertise with our community.
 To learn more about Dr. Roberts and his practice, please click here.